statechannels/statechannels/packages/nitro-protocol/readme.md

 Nitro Protocol
 </h1>
 This repository contains the smart contracts that define a state channel framework capable of running 3rd-party 'applications' that conform to a simple state-machine interface, and allow for large-scale state-channel networks.
-There is also a documentation website and helper functions written in TypeScript.
+This repository also includes helper functions written in TypeScript, to allow clients to more easily interact with the contracts.

+There is an accompanying documentation [website](https://quirky-panini-27752c.netlify.com).

 # ForceMove